§ 113-202. New and renewal leases for shellfish cultivation; termination of leases issued prior to January 1, 1966.

 (1) The area leased must be suitable for the cultivation and harvesting of shellfish in commercial quantities.

-(2) The area leased must not contain a natural shellfish bed.
+(2) Except as provided under subsection (n) of this section, the area leased must not contain a natural shellfish bed.

 (3) Cultivation of shellfish in the leased area will be compatible with lawful utilization by the public of other marine and estuarine resources.
 Other public uses which may be considered include, but are not limited to, navigation, fishing and recreation.

 (4) Cultivation of shellfish in the leased area will not impinge upon the rights of riparian owners.